Skip to main contentSkip to main content

 After the Inspection

 Adjusters typically provide estimates within 7-14 days.
 Review carefully with your contractor.
 If damage is missed, we file supplemental claims with additional documentation.
-Our coordination ensures you receive fair settlement.
-Visit our insurance adjuster guide.
+Our coordination ensures you receive fair settlement for homeowners across Alpharetta, Johns Creek, Roswell, and four states.
+Read our tips for working with insurance adjusters or learn more about our insurance claims process.

 Brad Strawbridge